FAForever/wiki-pages/Beginner-1v1-Guide.md

 - Remember to set the build queue for each new land fac.
 Have and infinite loop of 5 tanks and one scout (later you can add some arty and aa if needed)
 - Remember to set the rally point for each fac.
 Spread them out slightly behind the halfway mark of the map
 - Probe the enemy with your tanks and land scouts.
 Raid isolated mexes and try to take good tank trades (such as 2v1 or 5v3, etc.)
-- Get a central t1 radar as soon as you can to view enemy tank counts and movement
 - Perpetually choke the enemy out of expansions by attacking with superior numbers
 - Use mass lead to further scale land factories and tank production
 - Snowball tank lead with superior map control and army size